Rust-GCC/gccrs/gcc/config/avr/avr.md

 ;; The following ISA attributes are actually not architecture specific, ;; but depend on (optimization) options.
-This is because the "enabled" ;; attribut can't depend on more than one other attribute.
-This means ;; that 3op must work for all ISAs, and hence a 'flat' attribue scheme ;; can be used (as opposed to a true cartesian product).
+This is because the "enabled" ;; attribute can't depend on more than one other attribute.
+This means ;; that 3op must work for all ISAs, and hence a 'flat' attribute scheme ;; can be used (as opposed to a true cartesian product).

 ;; 3op  : alternative is a 3-operand insn